OKAMca/directus-surveyjs/README.md

 - form_data -> Code (JSON): all data from the form
 - last_name -> Text : a field that would have the a last name as an input

+If you create a form submission collection for a specific form config, you need to specify it in the form config in the form_submission_collection field.
+The field value should be the name of your form submission collection.
+Example :

+You created a form submission collection called `registrations`.
+You need to put `registrations` as the value of the form_submission_collection field.

 You can use the **Field Map** in the form config to map fields created from SurveyJS to a field inside you form submission collection.
 If you use the same function to map your fields as the one used in the code example showed below, your mapping should look like the example below.